jordansissel/semicomplete.com/content/blog/instead-of-npm-install-global.md

 Feels better?
 I think?

-Zero side quests.
+No side quests.
 No pitfalls to document.
-Hopefully it's a more successful path to travel?
+Less side effects?

 # Why do we do this